Friday, March 29, 2024

 Vanilla ice cream,

-It did taste like vanilla.
+They did taste like vanilla!

-And then we ran on the road.
+And then together we three ran on the road.

 I was scared to fall, but you were laughing.